Thursday, October 3, 2024

 His first season at the club delivered 15 goals and Scudetto success, as Inter won the title with a record 97 points.
 The Swede scored prolifically across the following two seasons as the Nerazzurri won three Serie A titles in succession.

-His influence was rewarded with Serie A Footballer of the Year and Foreign Footballer of the Year accolades in successive seasons, the latter of which also saw him win the Capocannoniere award as Italian football’s leading scorer
+His influence was rewarded with Serie A Footballer of the Year and Foreign Footballer of the Year accolades in successive seasons, the latter of which also saw him win the Capocannoniere award as Italian football’s leading scorer.

-He scored 56 goals in just 86 appearances and was named as Serie A Footballer of the Year for a third time after firing the club to the league title in 2011.
+He scored 56 goals in just 86 appearances and was named Serie A Footballer of the Year for a third time after firing the club to the league title in 2011.
 He won another Capocannoniere award the following season after a 28-goal haul.

 Read – Five of the best Serie A strikers of the 90s